 Admission to the Nursing Associate’s degree program at SUNY Sullivan is a competitive and time-sensitive process.
 In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their nursing studies (in the fall):

 - Have a minimum high school average of 85 or a current college grade point average (GPA) of 2.5

 - Have completed all of the following pre-requisite competencies with the minimum scores or grades indicated:

-- English: NYS Regents (85 or higher) or ACT (17 or higher) or SAT minimum 560 in critical reading and 550 in writing or English Competition B or higher.
+- English: NYS Regents (85 or higher) or ACT (17 or higher) or SAT minimum 560 in critical reading and 550 in writing or English Composition B or higher.

 - Science: Chemistry for Health Sciences, AP Biology (4 or higher) or Principles of Biology (C or higher) (Science credits earned more than 5 years prior to the start of the student’s first nursing semester will not satisfy program or pre-requisite course requirements.)

 - Applicants may have no more than one repeat in any of the above pre-requisite college courses within three years of applying to the Nursing program.

 - Achieving the minimum requirements does not guarantee admission into the Nursing program.

 Prospective students must also complete the following steps to officially apply for admission to the Nursing Program: